siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

        - **Project Type :** **Python**

           * Input file repository should contain **poetry.lock** file.

-		  `Note : Python package support in clearing tool is currently only for SBOM discovery and classification.Component Creation and Source code identification is not supported currently`

      - **Project Type :**  **Debian**

    	      **Note** : below steps is required only if you have `tar` file to process , otherwise you can keep `CycloneDx.json` file in the InputDirectory.